 Log4j Vulnerability Detected Affecting Multiple Platforms and Devices

-A flaw has been identified in Log4j, a Java library for logging error messages in applications.
-This exploit is the most high-profile security vulnerability on the internet right now and comes with a severity score of 10 out of 10 by the cybersecurity industry's rating system, known as CVSS.
+A critical flaw has been identified in Log4j, a Java library for logging error messages in applications.
+This exploit is currently the most high-profile security vulnerability on the internet and has been assessed a severity score of 10 out of 10 by the cybersecurity industry's rating system, known as Common Vulnerability Scoring System (CVSS).

 The library is developed by the open-source Apache Software Foundation and is a key Java-logging framework.
 A remote code execution (RCE) flaw in Log4j has already been exploited.
 Warnings have been issued by several national cybersecurity agencies including the Cybersecurity and Infrastructure Security Agency (CISA) and the UK's National Cyber Security Centre (NCSC).